-- population, intervention, comparator and outcome (PICO) for reviews of interventions - population, exposure, and outcomes for prognostic reviews - population, setting, and context for qualitative reviews.
+- population, intervention, comparator and outcome (PICO) for reviews of interventions (including test and treat and tool validity and reliability) - population, index tests, reference standard and target condition for reviews of diagnostic test accuracy - population, setting and context for qualitative reviews - population, intervention, comparator and outcome (PICO) and population, setting and context for mixed methods reviews.

-This use of a framework informed a more detailed protocol that guided the literature searching process, critical appraisal, and synthesis of evidence, and facilitated the development of recommendations by the guideline committee.
-Protocols developed for the 2019 Public Health England review of prescribed medicines were also checked for relevance and adapted where possible7.

-Full literature searches, critical appraisals, and evidence reviews were completed for all the specified review questions.
+This use of a framework informed a more detailed protocol that guided the literature searching process, critical appraisal and synthesis of evidence, and facilitated the development of recommendations by the guideline committee.
+Full literature searches, critical appraisals and evidence reviews were completed for all the specified review questions.